 Basic concepts

 Representational State Transfer (REST) is a style for creating distributed web applications.
 When applied to the design of a web services API, it establishes a set of technologies and best practices for exposing server-based resources and managing their states.
-The BlueXP platform REST APIs use mainstream protocols and standards to provide a flexible foundation for deploying and administering your cloud-based resources.
+The BlueXP REST APIs use mainstream protocols and standards to provide a flexible foundation for deploying and administering your cloud-based and on-premise resources.

 Note While REST establishes a common set of technologies and best practices, the details of each API can vary based on the design choices of the development team.
 See the reference for the API you plan to use.